Konstantinos Tzolakis

-Konstantinos Tzolakis (Κωνσταντίνος Τζολάκης; born 8 November 2002) is a Greek professional footballer who plays as a goalkeeper for Super League club Olympiacos.
+Konstantinos "Konstantis" Tzolakis (Κωνσταντίνος Τζολάκης; born 8 November 2002) is a Greek professional footballer who plays as a goalkeeper for Super League club Olympiacos and the Greece national team.

-Career
+Club career

-Tzolakis made his senior debut in 2019, at the Cup semi-final against PAOK in which he played the whole game but he conceded 3 goals as Olympiacos lost 3–2.
+Tzolakis joined the youth setup of Olympiacos in 2018, after spending three seasons with his local club Platanias in Chania Crete.
+He made his senior debut in 2019, at the Cup semi-final against PAOK in which he played the whole game but he conceded 3 goals as Olympiacos lost 3–2.
 Tzolakis made his league debut in a game against Aris getting subbed on in the place of Bobby Allain in the 78th minute.
 His next game was a very crucial game for the club, since the main Goalkeeper of Olympiacos, Jose Sa was injured, Tzolakis had to take his place in the starting eleven that faced AEK Athens in the Cup final.
 Tzolakis made some crucial saves and kept a clean sheet as Olympiacos defeated AEK 1–0 and won the title.

-On 7 October 2020, the talented goalie signed a new contract with Olympiacos until the summer of 2024 for an undisclosed fee.
+On 7 October 2020, Tzolakis signed a new contract with Olympiacos until the summer of 2024 for an undisclosed fee.

-The followin season season, Tzolakis was mainly the 3rd choice keeper of Olympiacos, but he still managed to play a total of 6 games; 5 league appearances and 1 Cup appearance against Aris.
+The following season, Tzolakis managed to play a total of 6 games despite being third in the goalkeeper pecking order; he registered 5 league appearances and 1 cup appearance against Aris.
 He kept a clean sheet against Asteras Tripolis twice.

-On 21 July 2021, Tzolakis made a crucial save and kept a clean sheet in his european debut against Neftchi Baku in a 1–0 home win on the 2nd qualification round of UEFA Champions League.
+On 21 July 2021, Tzolakis made a crucial save and kept a clean sheet in his European debut against Neftchi Baku in a 1–0 home win on the 2nd qualification round of UEFA Champions League.

+On 18 April 2024, Tzolakis was the undisputed hero in the qualification of Olympiacos for the semi-final of the 2024 UEFA Europa Conference league, saving three penalties in a 3–2 winning shootout away at Fenerbahçe, following a 3–3 aggregate draw.
+He was also a key figure in helping his team lift the Conference League, as his saves played a large part in the Reds' 1–0 victory over Fiorentina after extra time, in the final held at the Agia Sophia Stadium in Athens.

+International career

+After featuring regularly in the youth teams of Greece, Tzolakis earned his first full senior cap with the Greece national team, on 11 June 2024, in a friendly match against Malta held in Salzburg, Austria, keeping a clean sheet in a 2–0 win.